Please choose your login server to continue:

 Ask about the structure of the board, its committees, and current board members.
 Understand the expertise that different board members contribute and learn about their personalities.
 Ask for a frank assessment of the board’s strengths and gaps that can be built upon, including any challenges in boundaries between the CEO and board roles to be managed.

-Read up on the board’s bylaws, key industry regulations, and look at meeting agendas and a sampling of minutes from the last year.
+Read up on the board’s bylaws, key industry regulations, and look at meeting agendas and previous meeting minutes from the last year.

-To get ready for running a board meeting, there are 5 steps to carry out.
+To run a productive board meeting, there are 5 steps to carry out.
 Here they are at a glance, and we’ll dive into each below.

-When running board meetings, the chair needs to be effective at facilitating discussion, giving each board member an opportunity to speak.
+When running board meetings, the chair acts as the meeting manager, and needs to be effective at facilitating discussion, giving each board member an opportunity to speak.
 They also need to avoid common pitfalls of the chair role: don’t overstep the role and interfere with management, and don’t silence dissenting perspectives, but keep discussion brief and on topic.

 In order to provide valuable direction and risk oversight to an organization, board members must take their responsibility to prepare for meetings and to contribute effectively seriously.
 That requires understanding their role, which is to speak up openly on select strategic topics (and that’s much different from being a company executive).